krubhosale/Machine-Learning/README.md

-This repository has machine learning projects.
+This repository has machine learning projects covering all popular models.